Terms and Conditions for the AZSTARYS Copay Assistance Program

 This offer is good for eligible commercially insured patients ages 6 and up with valid AZSTARYS prescriptions and may not be used for any other product.
 Uninsured patients not eligible.
 This offer is not insurance and is not valid for patients covered under Medicaid, Medicare, TRICARE, or any other federal or state healthcare program.
 Offer not valid where prohibited by law, taxed or restricted.
 Valid regardless of choice of prescriber.
 This offer is not transferable and may not be combined with any other offer.
 Offer must be presented along with a valid prescription for AZSTARYS at the time of purchase.
 This offer is valid in the US only.
 Patient may not seek reimbursement for the value received from this program from other parties, including any health insurance program or plan, flexible spending account, or health care savings account.
 By using this offer, you are certifying that you meet the eligibility criteria and will comply with the terms and conditions.

-Corium, Inc. reserves the right to change or discontinue this offer at any time without notice.
+Corium, LLC, reserves the right to change or discontinue this offer at any time without notice.

 Important Safety Information